alexpinel/Dot/README.md

 That's it!
 If you follow these steps you should be able to get it all running, please let me know if you are facing any issues :)

+### Future features I'd like to add:

+- Linux support
+- Ability to choose LLM
+- Image support would be cool
+- Increased awarnes of documents apart from merely their content
+- Loading individual files instead of selecting a folder  (This is really needed, some users get confused by this and I cannot blame them at all)
+- Increased security considerations, after all this is the whole point of using a local LLM
+- Support for more docs
+- idk, will find out along the way

+### Want to help?

+Please do!
+I am a busy student working on this as a side project so help is more than welcome!

+**Also**, I am hosting the standalone apps in Google Cloud and that has turned out to be faaaar more expensive than I expected, I would really really appreciate any advice on how to properly host the app, as I won't be able to afford the cloud costs